keptn/lifecycle-toolkit/docs/content/en/docs/implementing/tasks/_index.md

   and [pass secrets to a function](#pass-secrets-to-a-function) if necessary.

-## Containers
+## Runtimes and containers

-Each `KeptnTaskDefinition` can use exactly one container, which can use the `container-runtime`, the `deno-runtime`, or the `python-runtime`.
+Each `KeptnTaskDefinition` can use exactly one container with one runner.
-The type of runtime you use determines the language you can use to define the task.
+The runner you use determines the language you can use to define the task.
-The `spec` section of the `KeptnTaskDefinition` defines the runtime to use for the container:
+The `spec` section of the `KeptnTaskDefinition` defines the runner to use for the container:

-- The `container-runtime` provides a pure custom Kubernetes application container that you define to includes a runtime,  an application and its runtime dependencies.
+- The `container-runtime` runner provides a pure custom Kubernetes application container that you define to includes a runtime,  an application and its runtime dependencies.
   This gives you the greatest flexibility to define tasks using the lanugage and facilities of your choice

-KLT also includes two "pre-defined" runtimes:
+KLT also includes two "pre-defined" runners:

-- Use the `deno-runtime` to define tasks using Deno scripts, which use JavaScript/Typescript syntax with a few limitations.
+- Use the `deno-runtime` runner to define tasks using Deno scripts, which use JavaScript/Typescript syntax with a few limitations.
   You can use this to specify simple actions without having to define a container.
-- Use the `python-runtime` container to define your task using Python 3.
+- Use the `python-runtime` runner to define your task using Python 3.

-For the pre-defined runtime containers (`deno-runtime` and `python-runtime`, the actual code to be executed can be configured in one of four different ways:
+For the pre-defined runners (`deno-runtime` and `python-runtime`), the actual code to be executed can be configured in one of four different ways: